-Paul Phillips, Summerside, has been a Special Olympics athlete for 27 yeras.
+Paul Phillips, Summerside, has been a Special Olympics athlete for 27 years.
 Over the years Paul has participated in Athletics, Floor Hockey, 5-Pin Cowling, 10-Pin Bowling, and Curling.
-He has competed at 6 National Games.
-His true passion is curling and in 2008 his rink represented PEI at the National Winter Games in Quebec City.
+The 2018 Bowling Championships will be Paul's 7th National Games.

 For the past 20 years he has been a co-emcee for our Special Olympics Festival and he is a highlight of the event.
 In his role he has made great friendships with his co-hosts, developing a deep and personal relationship with his long-standing Co-Emcee Gino Reda and serves as a role model and inspiration to his fellow athletes.